alexfrsoares/r-u-busy/README.md

-# r-u-busy
+# r'u busy?
-Useless app that checks if the person is busy at random times
+Useless app that checks if the person is busy at random times.
+That's it.